hashicorp/tfc-workflows-tooling/docs/USAGE.md

 ### Piping Json Output

-While executing tfci within a Docker container, avoid the Docker `-it` flag, which allocates a pseudo-TTY connected to the container's stdin.
+While executing Tfci within a Docker container, avoid the Docker `-it` flag, which allocates a pseudo-TTY connected to the container's stdin.

 This can break when piping the stdout from tfci to other programs such as `jq`.